Dionisiy/CA/jquery-effects.md

 ### **Introducing: jQuery UI**

+Developers have extended jQuery's functionality by building new libraries on top of it.
+One of these libraries is called[jQuery UI](https://jqueryui.com/).
+With jQuery UI, you can quickly add other common interactive components to a web page instead of writing it yourself, like [datepickers](https://jqueryui.com/datepicker/), [sliders](http://jqueryui.com/slider/), and [accordions](https://jqueryui.com/accordion/)..

 jQuery UI includes a number of ultra-fancy animations you can use to make your websites do incredible things.

 ### **.bounce\(\)**